druidfi/guidelines/docs/letsencrypt.md

 ## Commands

 Note!
-We assume Certbot is installed to `/opt/certbot`.
+We assume Certbot is installed to `/opt/certbot` and that Nginx is used.

 List current certificates: